Toggle site contrast Toggle contrast

 Rachel.Coakley@ldh.nhs.uk

-I re-joined the Fundraising team as the Grants and Trusts Manager and I am delighted to work with our brilliant supporters to raise vital funds for our hospitals and staff.
-I work with Charitable Trusts and Foundations who support a wide range of projects within the hospital and enable us to provide equipment and services that go over and above NHS provision.
-I’m looking forward to sharing more about our upcoming appeals and projects with our supporters.
+I am the Grants and Trusts Manager within the Fundraising team and I am delighted to work with our brilliant supporters to raise vital funds for our hospitals and staff.
+I work with Charitable Trusts and Foundations who support a wide range of projects and capital appeals within the hospital and enable us to provide equipment and services that go over and above NHS provision.
+Please do get in touch with me if you are a grant giving organisation looking to support our work, I would be delighted to hear from you.

 Sabine Hazell – Schools Partnership Coordinator